Other types of income

 Turnover derives both from the sale of electricity to the electric grid by a small producer acting as an entrepreneur and from the sale of electricity to a small producer via the grid by an energy company.

-However, a small producer registered for VAT person must add 20% VAT to the price of electrical energy released to the grid and submit an invoice to the energy company by the requirements of the VAT Act.
+However, a small producer registered for VAT person must add 24% VAT (from 1 July 2025) to the price of electrical energy released to the grid and submit an invoice to the energy company by the requirements of the VAT Act.
 In case a small producer is not registered for VAT person, no VAT shall be charged on the sale of electricity supplied to his system.

 An energy company must account for and pay VAT on all electricity it sells to a small electricity producer and also submit an invoice for all electricity it sells to a small electricity producer – this cannot be deducted from the amount of electricity that the same small electricity producer releases into the grid of the energy company.
 It is irrelevant whether the small electricity producer is a natural person, a legal person identified for VAT purposes or a legal person not identified for VAT purposes.
 The energy company does not account for VAT only on the amount of electricity that is directly consumed by the small electricity producer itself without having to discharge it into the grid.